 The holiday season is a time to spend with families and friends.
 But for service members and veterans, the holidays can be a challenge.
-According to the U.S. Department of Veterans Affairs, 11 to 20 percent of veterans who served in Operations Iraqi Freedom and Enduring Freedom suffer from post traumatic stress (PTS) over a year’s time.
+According to the U.S. Department of Veterans Affairs, 11 to 20 percent of veterans who served in Operations Iraqi Freedom and Enduring Freedom suffer the effects of post-traumatic stress (PTS) over a year’s time.
 And the National Coalition for Homeless Veterans estimates that more than 39,000 veterans are homeless on any given night.
 So, how can you support our service members and veterans who have sacrificed their lives for our country?
 Review these ways to show your support for the men and women who have served our country.

 Oftentimes, taking the time to listen to a veteran or service member is all that is needed.
 When military personnel return home, they may feel disconnected from civilian life.
 For veterans, they might think that their stories are going unheard or are unwanted.
 If you know someone who has served or is serving, reach out to him or her and ask about their experience.
 Then, just listen and show that you care.
 If you find that he or she needs urgent emotional support, connect him or her with the Veterans Crisis Line.